inaos/inac/doc/manual.md

 ## Strings

-__FIXME__
+__TODO__

 ## Error handling

 A good error handling should know as much as possible about an error.
-Things like when, where, what, who, is it handed or not, and "should I abort my program" are such kind of information we want to know.
+Things like when, where, what, who, is it handled or not, and "should I abort my program" are such kind of information we want to know.
 The "who" question isn't really easy to implement, so we omitted it.